sjtaylor-9/LHCb-D0-asymmetry-2/README.md

 bash main_processing.sh 2018 18 100 y Model_1
 ```
 ## Credits
 A large amount of the scripts uses or is inspired by the code written by Camille Jarvis-Stiggants and Michael England during their MPhys project and Marc Oriol Pérez in his summer internship.
-The detection asymmetry scripts were written by Aodh\'{a}n Burke for his PhD thesis and the ```runpythia.cpp``` script was written by Suzanne Klaver for her study of the $D^\pm$ mesons.
+The detection asymmetry and ```utils.py``` scripts were written by Aodhan Burke for his PhD thesis and the ```runpythia.cpp``` script was written by Suzanne Klaver for her study of the $D^\pm$ mesons.

 **Authors:** Sam Taylor (samuel.taylor-9@student.manchester.ac.uk) and Laxman Seelan (laxman.seelan@student.manchester.ac.uk)/ **Last modified:** 8th March 2024